 Where a product goes once it’s emptied really starts with its design.
 Some materials, like glass or #1 plastics are more easily recyclable than others.
 Some can’t be recycled at all.

 But there’s a lot of consumer responsibility here, too.
-Even if a product is recyclable, statistics say that less than 10% of plastic is tossed in the bin.
+Even if a product is recyclable, statistics say that less than 14% of plastic is tossed in the bin.
 Those with good intentions may try to recycle something that isn’t actually accepted (known as ‘wishcycling’), inadvertently infiltrating the recycling stream.
-If these habits continue, experts expect 12 billion metric tons of plastic to sit in landfills by 2050.
+If these habits continue, experts expect "12 billion metric tons of plastic to sit in landfills by 2050", says National Geographic.

-To ensure our routine is as sustainably as can be, we need to put in the work.
+To take control of our own emissions and waste stream, we need to put in the work.
 Think before you shop, reuse what you can, and always check your local community’s recycling guidelines before you toss (PS: here’s how to recycle your Versed products).